remix-run/remix/docs/start/tutorial.md

 👉 **Export a `loader` function from `app/root.tsx` and render the data**

+<docs-info>The following code has a type error in it, we'll fix it in the next section</docs-info>

 ```tsx filename=app/root.tsx lines=[2,12,16,20-23,26,35-58]
 // existing imports
 import { json } from "@remix-run/node";